neptune-ai/scale-examples/utils/migration_tools/from_legacy_neptune/README.md

 ## FAQ

 **Q: Can I rerun the script if it fails?**
-A: Yes, the script is idempotent for already-migrated runs.
+A: Yes, runs already migrated will not be duplicated.

 **Q: Are artifacts and files copied?**
 A: Not yet.
-See the Caveats section for details.
+See the [Notes and Limitations](#notes-and-limitations) section for details.

 **Q: How do I filter which runs to migrate?**
 A: Use the `--query` argument with [NQL syntax](https://docs-legacy.neptune.ai/usage/nql/).